CASA III: Design and development

 In 1929 using experience from the production of licence-built aircraft the company built the CASA III.
 It was originally designed as a light bomber monoplane for the Aeronáutica Naval air arm of the Spanish Navy, but since its performance was poor the prototypes were used as touring aircraft, ending up as trainers at Pollensa´s Naval Air School.

 The CASA III was a parasol wing monoplane with a fabric-covered steel tube fuselage.
 It had two tandem open cockpits and wide track fixed conventional landing gear with a tail skid.
 The wings were hinged at the rear spar and they could be folded for storage or transport.

 The M-CAGG registered prototype first flew on 2 July 1929 and was powered by a 90 hp Cirrus III piston engine.
-Within a few weeks the aircraft took part in a handicap air race between Madrid and Burgos and on 25 December 1929 it became the first light aircraft to land in the Canary Islands.
+Within a few weeks the aircraft took part in a handicap air race between Madrid and Burgos and on 23 December 1929 it became the first light aircraft to land in the Canary Islands.
 The second aircraft was fitted with a 100 hp Isotta Fraschini Asso 80A engine but it was not a success.
 In 1930 three CASA III aircraft entered the 1930 Aerial Tour of Europe, but only two actually competed; the prototype which retired with a broken landing gear, and the de Havilland Gipsy I powered third-aircraft (M-CMAM) which arrived too late for the start although it completed the course.
 A total of nine aircraft were built, all with different engines, including the de Havilland Gipsy III and the Elizalde A6 radial engine.
 The last aircraft built was delivered to the Spanish Navy.

+CASA III at Los Rodeos airport piloted by Ernesto Navarro Márquez.

 Suitable power plants included:- de Havilland Gipsy I, de Havilland Gipsy II, de Havilland Gipsy III, Isotta Fraschini Asso 80 R., Lorraine 5P, Walter Venus and Elizalde D V.